 Welcome to the Holmes District School System!
 Many of you are veteran employees and staff members who have worked most if not all your career in the Holmes District School System.
 You have seen the ebb and flow of education in the state of Florida change throughout the years.
-Most of you have probably received different versions of this handbook.
-Some of you will be "rookies" who are either new to education as a career or just new to our school district.
+Most of you have probably received different versions and revisions to this handbook.
+Some of you will be "rookies" who are either new to education as a career or just new to our School District.